cosmos/cosmos-sdk/docs/architecture/adr-033-protobuf-inter-module-comm.md

 ```

 In addition to being able to generate a `ModuleID` and address, a `ModuleKey` contains a special function closure called
 the `Invoker` which is the key to safe inter-module access.
-This function closure corresponds to the `Invoke` method in
+The `InvokeFn` closure corresponds to the `Invoke` method in
 the `grpc.ClientConn` interface and under the hood is able to route messages to the appropriate `Msg` and `Query` handlers
 performing appropriate security checks on `Msg`s.
 This allows for even safer inter-module access than keeper's whose
 private member variables could be manipulated through reflection.
 Golang does not support reflection on a function